 Procrastination is a form of self-regulation failure characterized by the irrational delay of tasks despite potentially negative consequences.

-Despite knowing the consequences of procrastination, an individual still delays their tasks until the last minute, or even past the deadline.
+Despite knowing the consequences of procrastination, an individual still delays their tasks until the last minute, or even past the deadline, basically due to underlying anxiety.

 How Common Is Procrastination?

-DePaul University professor Joseph Ferrari said that around 20% of adults in America still engage in chronic procrastination.
+DePaul University professor Joseph Ferrari said that around 20% of adults in America still engage in chronic procrastination, which is a common issue for most people.
 Students are the common subjects of studies related to this behavior.
 However, considering the current economic climate, we must look at how the workforce is faring in this area.

 Writer and entrepreneur Darius Foroux conducted an online survey through his newsletter.
 When the data was collated, he learned that out of the 2,219 participants, 88% admitted that they procrastinate for at least an hour daily.
 34.6% said that they put off tasks for 2 to 3 hours, while 16.2% said they do the same for 3-4 hours.